bakedziti420/tdd-and-mocha/readme.md

 end
 ```

 What is is the output now?
-We should get `1 example, 0 failures, 1 pending`, saying that our specification is not yet implimented.
+We should get `1 example, 0 failures, 1 pending`, saying that our specification is not yet implemented.

 Now add `do` at the end of the first `it` line.